-Savannah Group is committed to diversity of gender, ethnicity and thought.
+Savannah Group is committed to supporting all forms of diversity.
 As a specialist Executive Search and Interim firm we have more than 15 years’ experience placing diverse candidates into senior leadership teams.
 We have a fresh approach and are passionate about helping leadership teams achieve greater business performance through access to a diverse range of talent.

 Our service is tailored and personal, and as a result we are trusted by some of the most forward-thinking businesses internationally to help them acquire high quality, diverse senior leaders.

 “The Hampton-Alexander Review team would like to congratulate Savannah Group for excelling in their work to further diversity and inclusion in the recruitment of senior leaders at Board, Executive and direct report level.”

 Statistics show that gender, ethnic and cultural diverse individuals are under-represented at executive level.
 In order to source and acquire the best diverse talent, it frequently requires searching beyond the obvious markets.
 We have networks that expand across continents, and the research capability to explore all relevant markets.